Vishak-V/Vishak-V/README.md

 Hi, I'm Vishak, a CS and Math student with a knack for coding and data.
 I love solving problems, exploring data, and building cool stuff.
 Check out my projects and let's learn from each other.

 ## Education
-- Studying Computer Science and Mathematics at The University of Alabama, aiming for May 2025.
+- Studying Computer Science and Mathematics at The University of Alabama

 ## What I Do
 - Analyze and visualize data to uncover insights.